uoftbiophysics/uoftbiophysics.github.io/_blog/science-post-1.md

 people: # add peope that are involved in this project
   - jeremy
   - matt
-  - madeleine

-layout: page # do not change this
+layout: blog # do not change this
-image: 'posts/forking/nice-fork.png'
+image: #'posts/forking/nice-fork.png'
-#link:
-no-link: false # if you don't want it's own webpage
-last-updated: 2021-8-2
+last-updated: 2021-8-1
 # do NOT add 0 (such as 06 for June).
 Will break everything lol
 # take out the underscore in the name.
 ---